awpratten/awpratten.github.io/content/Gear/_index.md

 ![Pedal Board](/images/gear/currentPedalBoard.jpg)

 I like having a variety of sounds available but I also appreciate a board that is simple enough for me to carry to a gig.
 This is my "do everything" board.
 I use it to record, play at home and play out.
+One of the keys to this pedalboard is its real time tweakabiity.
+I've been doing a lot of spontaneous music with [Magic Daffodils](/Projects/magicdaffodils) and [Trout Fish Derby](/Projects/troutfishderby) where I felt having too many fixed presets limited my ability to react to what was being played.
+This set of pedals allows me to tweak via knobs easily and yet each pedal has a lot of depth and complexity available.

 ### Tauren and Rat